Open-World Distributed Robot Self-Localization with Transferable Visual Vocabulary and Both Absolute and Relative Features: Results and Discussion

 Finally, we investigated space costs.
-The number of nodes per S2G was 7.2 on average.
-The node descriptor consumed 8-bit per node.
-The space cost for nodes and edges were 57.8-bit and 12.5-bit per S2G, respectively, on average.
-This is significantly lower cost than typical methods based on high-dimensional vectorial features, and than compact variants such as bag-of-words.
-Notably, the current descriptors were not compressed, i.e., they may be further compressed.
+The average number of nodes per S2G was 7.2.
+Each node descriptor consumed 8 bits.
+The space costs for nodes and edges were 57.8 bits and 12.5 bits per S2G, respectively.
+These costs are significantly lower than those of typical methods based on high-dimensional vectorial features and compact variants such as bag-of-words.
+Notably, the current descriptors were not compressed, suggesting that further compression may be achievable.

-\section{\SW{ Conclusions }{ }}
+\section{Conclusions}

-In this study, a novel highly compressive VPR framework for sequence -based self-localization using S3Gs was proposed.
-For such a highly compressive application, the amount of information lost in the dimension reduction is significant and can damage the VPR performance.
-To address this issue, we proposed the exploitation of a pair of similarity-preserving mappings, image-to-nodes and imageto- edges, such that the nodes and edges complement each other.
-Moreover, the S3G framework was applied to the viewpoint-planning task to control the viewpoints of an S3G to further improve the performance.
-Experiments using the public NCLT dataset with performance comparisons and ablation studies validated the effectiveness of the proposed method.
+Existing studies on visual robot self-localization, which cover monocular and sequential contexts, often concentrate on single-robot scenarios and overlook the challenges of transferring and sharing critical visual knowledge between robots in open-world distributed systems.
+In this study, we proposed a novel, highly compressive Visual Place Recognition (VPR) framework for sequence-based self-localization using Scene-to-Graph (S3G) representations.
+To address the significant information loss resulting from dimensionality reduction, we introduced a pair of similarity-preserving mappings?image-to-nodes and image-to-edges?that complement each other.
+Additionally, we applied the S3G framework to the viewpoint-planning task, enabling dynamic control of viewpoints to further enhance performance.
+We validated the effectiveness of the proposed method through experiments using the public NCLT dataset, including performance comparisons and ablation studies, demonstrating its effectiveness in both passive and active self-localization scenarios.